collective-soundworks/soundworks/README.md

 #### Client side

 On the client side, a module extends the `ClientModule` base class.
 The module has to implement a `.start()` method and has to call its `.done()` method to hand over the control to the next module.

 Most modules would call their `.done()` method when their process is complete.
-For instance, if the purpose of the module is to load files, the module should call the method `.done()` when the files are loaded.
-However, some modules continue processing in the background afterwards.
-For example, this is the case of the `sync` module that calls its `.done()` method after the very first synchronization with the server is done, but that also continues to run in the background afterwards to keep re-synchronizing the clocks regularly during the rest of the scenario.
+For instance, if the purpose of a module is to load files, the module would call its `.done()` method when the files are loaded.

+However, some modules continue processing in the background even after calling that method.
+This is for example the case of the `sync` module: it calls its `.done()` method after the client clock is synchronized with the sync clock for the the very first time, and keeps running in the background afterwards to re-synchronize the clocks regularly during the rest of the scenario.

 You will find [more information on the `ClientModule` base class in the API section](#clientmodule).
 ##### The `.start()` method

 The `.start()` method is called to start the module.
 It should handle the logic and the steps that lead to the completion of the module.

-For instance, the purpose of the `ClientCheckin` module is to request an available player identifier (index) for a client connected via the player namespace and to setup the client as player.
-When the module is configured with a predefined `seating` plan, it could automatically request an available seat label and display it to the player (in other configurations the participants could also enter a chosen seat or indicate their approximate position on a map).
+For instance, the purpose of the `ClientCheckin` module is the following: each time a client connects to the server via the `'/player'` namespace, the module assigns an available player identifier (`index`) and sets up the client as `player`.
+When the module is configured with a predefined `seating` plan, it could automatically request an available seat and display the seat `label` to the player.
+In other configurations, the participants could also enter their chosen seat, or indicate their approximate position on a map).

 In detail, the `.start()` method of the module does the following:
 - It sends a request to the `ServerCheckin` module via WebSockets, asking the server to send the label of an available seat.
-- When it receives the response from the server, it displays the label on the screen (e.g. “Please go to C5 and touch the screen.”) and waits for the participant’s acknowledgement.
+- When it receives the response from the server, it displays the label on the screen (*e.g.* “Please go to seat C5 and touch the screen.”) and waits for the participant’s acknowledgement.
 - When the participant touches the screen, the client module calls the method `.done()`.
 In many scenarios, this would hand over the control to the performance module.

-A slightly simplified version of the `ClientCheckin` module looks like the following:
+Hence, a slightly simplified version of the `ClientCheckin` module looks like the following:

 ```javascript
 var client = require('./client');